 James Franco stars as Dave Skylark, a celebrity chat-show host whose biggest success is perceived to be an interview with Miley Cyrus about her camel toe.
-His producer Aaron Rapoport (Seth Rogen) is a journalism graduate from Columbia University who has seen his fellow alumni go on to produce for Sixty Minutes- he’s instead making a living looking at photos that appear to show Matthew McConaughey fucking a goat.
+His producer Aaron Rapoport (Seth Rogen) is a journalism graduate from Columbia University who has seen his fellow alumni go on to produce for Sixty Minutes.
+He’s instead making a living looking at photos that appear to show Matthew McConaughey fucking a goat.
 Both desiring to be taken seriously, they find out that Skylark Tonight is the second favourite TV show of North Korean dictator Kim Jong-Un (after The Big Bang Theory).
-They arrange an interview with the leader (played by Randall Park)- and shortly afterwards the CIA “honey pot” them into murdering the supreme leader of the world’s most secretive country.
-It goes without saying that their plot is the most incompetent way of taking out a dictator since the plot to kill Hitler in Inglourious Basterds– a film that appears to be the biggest influence on The Interview.
+They arrange an interview with the leader (Randall Park), and shortly afterwards the CIA “honey pot” them into murdering the supreme leader of the world’s most secretive country.
+It goes without saying that their plot is the most incompetent way of taking out a dictator since the plot to kill Hitler in Inglourious Basterds, a film that appears to be the biggest influence on The Interview.

-As lowbrow as it is, The Interview is a relentless gag-wagon and a late contender for funniest mainstream comedy of the year.
-Ignore the controversy and view it on its own terms as a brilliantly dumb comedy, where an entire dictatorship can get taken down based on a plastic grapefruit, then you will have a whale of a time.
-As directors, Rogen and Goldberg have now joined the (increasingly rare) ranks of genuinely good mainstream comedy film makers alongside Edgar Wright, Adam McKay and Phil Lord and Christopher Miller.
-The Interview may have put studios off of making movies about North Korea, but hopefully it will be an inspiration to comedy writers to make the weirdest, most high-concept movies as possible.
+As lowbrow as it is, The Interview is a late contender for funniest mainstream comedy of the year.
+Ignore the controversy and view it on its own terms as a brilliantly dumb comedy, where an entire dictatorship can get taken down based on a plastic grapefruit.
+As directors, Rogen and Goldberg have joined the (increasingly rare) ranks of genuinely good mainstream comedy film makers alongside Edgar Wright, Adam McKay and Phil Lord and Christopher Miller.
+The Interview may have put studios off of making movies about North Korea, but hopefully it will be an inspiration to comedy writers to make the weirdest, most high-concept movies imaginable.